openKolibri/halo-90/readme.md

 }
 ```

-To turn the LEDs off, the column and row are both set to high impedence.
+To turn the LEDs off, the column and row are both set to high impedance.
 To turn it on, the column is set high and the row is set low.

 The previous LED *must* be turned off before lighting up the next LED or else there is a risk of damaging the electronics.
 It is recommended to only use the `setLed` and `ledLow` functions.